 These have a very pleasant treble response.
 Kinera has a good driver here.
 The highs seem to be a highlight here with the midrange being second.
 However, do not mistake these for being too bright.
 They are not flat either with a peak at around 8khz.

 The highs never get harsh or piercing even though the highs seem to extend very well and are not recessed.
 The highs here are present and well and are not hidden away in the background.

 There is no ringing or graininess.
 No sibilance either.
 I did detect a touch of hiss at certain times but I am unsure if it was a character of the recording or the Balanced Armature hissing away.

 Perhaps even my amp was the culprit but I did use more than one amp.
 If you do some research you will find that hiss occurs at around 8khz and these have a spike at that frequency.
 The high frequencies on the Kinera Freyas have good air, a medium amount of sparkle, and can handle complexity fairly well.

 Imaging and Separation

 The Kinera Freya has a fairly wide soundstage.
 They can project fairly far.
-There is a good amount of width, height, depth and I even perceived some rear projecting at times.
+There is a good amount of width, height, and depth and I even perceived some rear projecting at times.

-Left to right shifting is precise.
+Left-to-right shifting is precise.
 Instrument positioning is very good with a good frontal soundstage presentation.